HongfeiJu/Compiler_for_self-defined_programming_language/Readme.md

 **option 2: compile and run the compiler and interpreter by yourself**

+For the compiler, please see the following instruction.

+step 1: go to compiler folder and use following command to compile the source codes:

+`javac ICGenerator.java`

+step 2: use following command to process the L0 file in data folder and generate intermediate codes:

+`java ICGenerator ../../data/Sample1.L0`

-For the compiler, in order to compile a L0 file and generate the corresponding intermediate code, you can run the following command in Command Prompt, :
+Or, for your convenience, the executable jar file can be created. you can run the compiler directly withous compiling by using the following command, :

 `java -jar Compiler.jar filename.L0`

 For the interpreter, please see the following instruction.
 The following example takes Mac as the development environment.